 The assessor's basic financial statements include both government-wide (reporting the assessor as a whole) and fund financial statements (reporting the assessor's major fund).
 Both government-wide and fund financial statements categorize primary activities as either governmental or business type.
-All activities of the assessor are classified as governmental.
+All activities of the Assessor are classified as governmental.

 The Statement of Net Position (Statement A) and the Statement of Activities (Statement B) display information about the reporting government as a whole.
-These statements include all the financial activities of the assessor.
+These statements include all the financial activities of the Assessor.

 In the Statement of Net Position, governmental activities are presented on a consolidated basis and are presented on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term obligations.
 Net position are reported in three parts; invested in capital assets, net of any related debt; restricted net position; and unrestricted net position.
-The assessor first uses restricted resources to finance qualifying activities.

 The government-wide financial statements are prepared using the economic resources measurement focus and the accrual basis of accounting.
-Revenues, expenses, gains, losses, assets and liabilities resulting from exchange or exchange-like transactions are recognized when the exchange occurs

-(regardless of when cash is received or disbursed).
+Revenues, expenses, gains, losses, assets and liabilities resulting from exchange or exchange-like transactions are recognized when the exchange occurs (regardless of when cash is received or disbursed).
 Revenues, expenses, gains, losses, assets and liabilities resulting from nonexchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions.